 - Recycle properly in our waste management system.

 - Use your own reusable coffee mug and water bottle.
 Some on-campus coffee shops including Starbucks and Pete’s, give a 10 cent discount if you bring your own mug!

-- Get involved and stay informed of events, news, and tips by signing up for Sustainability News, and following NYUGreen on Facebook, Twitter, or Instagram.
+- Get involved and stay informed of events, news, and tips by joining the Office of Sustainability mailing list, and following NYUGreen on Facebook, Twitter, or Instagram.

 New and seasoned employees can do even more to institutionalize sustainability in our offices and workspaces: